Sly-Cloud/Sly-Cloud/README.md

 <hr>

-### A lifelong learner is currently learnig to become a Full Stack Developer
+### A lifelong learner is currently learning to become a Full Stack Developer

-I'm learning with others at Microverse, where I'm collaborating with other Micronauts to learn pair programming and collaboration.
+I'm learning with others at Microverse, where I'm collaborating with other Micronauts to pair program and collaborate on projects.
 If you have any question, or want to collaborate on a project, you can [send me an email](mailto:nnaemekasilver@gmail.com) and we can have fun!

 <hr>